-On December 11, 2020, the Company entered into an amended and restated employment agreement with Mr. Sapan.
-The employment agreement amended and restated an employment agreement that the Company entered into with Mr. Sapan in 2014 (the "2014 Employment Agreement").
-Mr. Sapan's employment agreement with the Company provides for Mr. Sapan's employment as President and CEO of the Company until December 31, 2022 (the "Sapan Scheduled Expiration Date") at a minimum annual base salary of \$2,000,000 (subject to annual review and potential increase in the discretion of the Company's Compensation Committee)

-and an annual target bonus equal to 200% of his annual base salary (and a possible range of 0% to 400%) based on the achievement of performance criteria established by the Compensation Committee in its discretion.
+Pursuant to the terms of the A&R Employment Agreement, Mr. Sapan will serve as the Executive Vice Chairman until December 31, 2022 (the "Sapan Scheduled Expiration Date") at a minimum annual base salary of \$2,000,000 (subject to annual review and potential increase in the discretion of the Company's Compensation Committee) and an annual target bonus equal to 200% of his annual base salary (and a possible range of 0% to 400%) based on the achievement of performance criteria established by the Compensation Committee in its discretion.
 Such performance criteria will be set with the same level of difficulty as applied to other senior executives of the Company generally and it is anticipated that such performance criteria will be set with a level of difficulty reasonably consistent with past practice.
-The employment agreement also provides that the Company or Mr. Sapan may, upon written notice of at least 90 days prior to December 31, 2021, change Mr. Sapan's title to Vice Chairman for the 2022 calendar year.
 Under the agreement, Mr. Sapan continues to be eligible to participate in all the Company's employee benefits and retirement plans at the level available to other members of senior management of the Company subject to meeting the relevant eligibility requirements and the terms of the plans.

-Mr. Sapan is eligible to participate in the Company's long-term cash or equity programs and arrangements consistent with the role and responsibilities of President and CEO.
-In calendar year 2020, and each year thereafter through the Sapan Scheduled Expiration Date during which Mr. Sapan is President and CEO of the Company, Mr. Sapan is entitled to receive long-term cash and equity awards with an aggregate target value of \$14,000,000.
-Unless consented to by Mr. Sapan in writing, the ratio of long-term cash and equity awards in each applicable period will be reasonably consistent with past practice and will be the same ratio as generally provided to Mr. Sapan currently or to other senior executives of the Company generally.
-Any performance criteria applicable to the long-term cash and equity awards will be set with the same level of difficulty as applied to other senior executives of the Company generally and it is anticipated that the performance criteria will be set with a level of difficulty reasonably consistent with past practice.
-If either the Company or Mr. Sapan exercises the option to transition Mr. Sapan's title to Vice Chairman for the 2022 calendar year, Mr. Sapan will not be eligible to participate in the long-term cash or equity programs and arrangements of the Company for the 2022 calendar year.
+For as long as Mr. Sapan remained President and CEO of the Company, Mr. Sapan was eligible to participate in the Company's long-term cash or equity programs and arrangements consistent with the role and responsibilities of President and CEO.
+In calendar year 2020, and each year thereafter through the Sapan Scheduled Expiration Date during which Mr. Sapan was President and CEO of the Company, Mr. Sapan was entitled to receive long-term cash and equity awards with an aggregate target value of \$14,000,000.
+For the 2022 calendar year, Mr. Sapan will not be eligible to participate in the long-term cash or equity programs and arrangements of the Company.